LiteObject/Reference.Semantics/README.md

 Reference Semantics allow value types to be used like reference types.

 * `in` parameters
-  - This method doesn't modify the value of the argument used as this parameter.
+  - The method doesn't modify the value of the argument used as this parameter.
-  - Unlike a ref or out parameter, you don't need to apply the in modifier at the call site.
+  - Unlike a `ref` or `out` parameter, you don't need to apply the `in` modifier at the call site.
-  - Use in parameters for large structs.
+  - Use `in` parameters for large structs.
-  - Avoid defensive copies.
-  - The in modifier can also be used with reference types or numeric values.
+  - The `in` modifier can also be used with reference types or numeric values.
 However, the benefits in those cases are minimal, if any.
 * `ref` returns
   - Returns a reference to value type, not a copy of the value
   - Lifetime of the returned value must exceed the lifetime of the called method, e.g. a reference to a field or method argument, NOT a variable in the called method (also not allowed on `async` methods)